29 July 2019, 11:29

 - Solar Panels Pay for Themselves

 Your solar array will pay for itself.
 Trust me on this.
-The initial price tag might give you a small heart-attack, but think about your current energy bill—let’s say you get a $100 electricity bill every month (, but I know you’re better than average [and the math is easier] so we’ll just go with a round $100, cool?).
+The initial price tag might give you a small heart-attack, but think about your current energy bill—let’s say you get a $100 electricity bill every month (in 2013 the Department of Energy reported the average energy bill per US residence was $110.21, but I know you’re better than average [and the math is easier] so we’ll just go with a round $100, cool?).
 And let’s say you get that same bill for the next twenty years.
 Ignoring inflation, that’s already $24,000!

 After rebates and tax credits, the average 10 kWh solar array will cost about $20,860, so you still come out ahead!!
-If you purchase and install solar panels in 2019, , so keep that in mind when you are considering different systems!
+If you purchase and install solar panels in 2019, federal tax credits actually cover 30% of equipment and installation costs, so keep that in mind when you are considering different systems!

 - Cloudy?
 Not an Issue!